-Nearshore outsourcing is the practice of outsourcing one or more activities, processes or services of an organization to another country within the same continent and with the same or a close time zone.
-For instance, a North American company could offshore some of its operations to Mexico or Panama, and likewise a business based in the UK could have projects developed in Poland or Bulgaria.
+Nearshore outsourcing is the practice of outsourcing one or more activities, processes, or services of an organization to another country within the same continent and within the same or a close time zone.
+For instance, a North American company could offshore some of its operations to Mexico or Panama.
+Likewise, a business based in the UK could have projects developed in Poland or Bulgaria.

 What Is Offshore Outsourcing?

 Offshore outsourcing is different from nearshore outsourcing in a way that the destination country is far in proximity from the home country of the organization.
-When a North American wants to offshore, it doesn’t go to Mexico or Panama, but to Asian countries such as Vietnam or India instead.
+When a North American wants to go offshore, it doesn’t go to Mexico or Panama but to Asian countries such as Vietnam or India instead.

 When To Choose Nearshore Outsourcing

 Nearshore outsourcing is the practice of hiring vendors based in a neighboring country.
 Companies choose to nearshore because it brings the benefits of onshore outsourcing (frequent and easier communication, fewer cultural differences, etc.) at a lower cost.
 However, nearshoring has several cons, such as: